Updated: Aug 26

 Back to Caroline’s Story:

-Crazy side story, one of my roommates in West Palm Beach is actually from Budapest, Hungry as her parents are missionaries there.
+Crazy side story, one of my roommates in college in West Palm Beach is actually from Budapest, Hungry as her parents are missionaries there.
 She had told her mom what was going on and I finally reached out to her mom asking if she would be willing to come to the hospital in order to interpret what the doctors were saying when Randy got out of surgery.

 Since this hospital couldn’t communicate anything, I knew the best place for me to wait would be in the main hallway of the 3rd floor because Randy would have to come up the elevator from having surgery at some point.
 The hours passed and it felt like days.
 My sweet friend’s mom, who I will call Mrs. P, made it to the hospital and sat with me for a bit.
 I voiced that I was a tad concerned it was taking as long as it did.
 She went downstairs to ask someone if we were able to get an update on him.
 While she was gone, the elevator doors open and coming out of them on a gurney was Randy!
 I can’t explain the relief I felt to finally see him!!